yazi-t/spring-web-socket-chat/README.md

 # spring-web-socket-chat
 Sample chat application with spring web socket, Sock Js and Stomp protocol

 This application demonstrates the usage of spring-websocket and stomp protocol to build a simple chat application.
-Shows examples for basic websocket messaging without stomp and sock js, group broadcasting message using stomp and sock js,user-to-user chat with spring security authentication, websocket java client implementation using spring-boot and java swing and also an out-of-topic example to push notifications using EventSources, SseEmitters.
+Shows examples for basic websocket messaging without stomp and sock js, group broadcasting message using stomp and sock js, user-to-user chat with spring security authentication, websocket java client implementation using spring-boot and java swing and also an out-of-topic example to push notifications using EventSources, SseEmitters.

 *Refer end of the README file to get deployment info*